PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/accounts/index.md

 ## Account creation
 **By now, the only way for a new user to get an account is requesting its creation to an administrator.** The administrator must use the administration panel to add a new user.

-{{< img src="img/create-user-1.png" alt="Menu of the administration panel showing the entry for managing the accounts" caption="Menu of the administration panel showing the entry for managing the accounts" class="d-block mx-auto shadow mb-4" >}}
+{{< figure src="img/create-user-1.png" alt="Menu of the administration panel showing the entry for managing the accounts" caption="Menu of the administration panel showing the entry for managing the accounts" class="d-block mx-auto shadow" >}}

 Then, the administrator has to specify the username and password that will then be shared with the user.

-{{< img src="img/create-user-2.png" alt="Menu of the administration panel showing the user account creation form" caption="Menu of the administration panel showing the user account creation form" class="d-block mx-auto shadow mb-4" >}}
+{{< figure src="img/create-user-2.png" alt="Menu of the administration panel showing the user account creation form" caption="Menu of the administration panel showing the user account creation form" class="d-block mx-auto shadow" >}}

 To grant the administrative rights to a specific user, an administrator has to select *Active*, *Staff status* and *Superuser status* options.

-{{< img src="img/create-user-3.png" alt="Menu of the administration panel showing the options to grant administrative rights" caption="Menu of the administration panel showing the options to grant administrative rights" class="d-block mx-auto shadow mb-4" >}}
+{{< figure src="img/create-user-3.png" alt="Menu of the administration panel showing the options to grant administrative rights" caption="Menu of the administration panel showing the options to grant administrative rights" class="d-block mx-auto shadow" >}}

 Instead of deleting an account, administrators can deactivate a given account.